 It is our aim to ensure that no survivor goes without the support they need.
 Since our founding, we have helped thousands of survivors from many cultures and faith traditions all over the world.

 Our Website and Forum:

-Our community forum hosts thousands of members from around the world and more than 75,000 posts describing the survivor experience.
-It is carefully tended by a mental health counselor and trained team of veteran-survivor moderators.
+Our community forum hosts over 5,000 members from around the world and almost 100,000 commentaries describing the survivor experience.
+It is supervised by a mental health counselor and trained team of survivor moderators who provide information and hope.
 Many members tell us it is their “lifeline.”